 The researchers also are examining patients’ tumor specimens to see whether exercise expands the blood vessels supplying the tumors, making them more receptive to chemotherapy, as demonstrated in their mouse studies.

 Stereotactic body radiation therapy, or SBRT, allows radiologists to deliver high doses of focused radiation, with minimal side-effects, over five days instead of six weeks.

-Herman and Katz are comparing SBRT and chemotherapy versus chemotherapy alone for patients with tumors that are located close to blood vessels, making them difficult to completely eradicate through surgery alone.
+Katz is comparing SBRT and chemotherapy versus chemotherapy alone for patients with tumors that are located close to blood vessels, making them difficult to completely eradicate through surgery alone.
 The trial’s goal is to see which approach best enhances the effectiveness of surgery.

 MD Anderson radiologists also are studying an intravenously administered radiation protector to shield the neighboring bowel from the toxic effects of high doses of radiation.
 In addition, they’re developing novel pathways to combine immunotherapy with radiation, and exploring radiomics, looking at patterns in imaging to pinpoint cancerous areas and help select patients for specific therapies.